-Union Reservoir currently remains open to the public during the State of Colorado's Stay at Home Order.
+Union Reservoir currently remains open to the public, with these restrictions:

-- Boat inspections are available between 8 a.m.-5 p.m. daily.
+- Boat inspections are available between 8 a.m. and 5 p.m. daily.
 Please remain in your vehicle while your boat is being inspected.

 Union Reservoir is a 736 acre body of water providing many outdoor recreational activities.
 Originally called Calkins Lake, the reservoir was carved out during the last glacial age and is one of only a few natural lakes in Colorado.
 In 1903, the Union Ditch Company began drilling a tunnel to release water into the St. Vrain Creek.
 According to Colorado water law, that made Union a true reservoir.